aaronauyoong/note-taker/README.md

 Congratulations!
 You have successfully installed the note taker application in your local computer.

 ## Usage
-If you prefer to use the live app deployed at Heroku, please visit the link here: <Insert Link Once Deployed>
+If you prefer to use the live app deployed at Heroku, please visit the link here: <https://note-taker-aaronauyoong.herokuapp.com/>

 If you have followed the instructions above and installed the application to your local device, please follow the instructions below regarding local usage.